Elmwood High School (Elmwood, Wisconsin)

 Elmwood High School is a public school district in Elmwood, Wisconsin, located in downtown Elmwood.
 The Elmwood School District offers classes for students from Pre-Kindergarten to Grade 12, which are all located in the same building.
-As of 2022 the principal is Chris Segerstrom and the superintendent is Thomas Sauve.
+As of 2022 the principal is Tom Sauve and the superintendent is Dr. Glenn Webb.
 There are 69 staff members in the Elmwood School District.